Peter Hough

 It's been planned, you've recced it, enjoy it!

 It happens.
 On one occasion, even though the weather had been wet for a few days, it forecast a dry night prior to that day's walk.
 Unexpectedly a storm dumped a huge amount of rain overnight, and some of the route was under water.
 The BBC were warning people not to travel.
-Make sure your method of contact is immediately updated.
+Make sure your method of contact is available to update individuals.

 Having given you the benefit of my experience, it's now down to you.
 Best of luck with your group walk!